Cork-Software-Crafters/supermarket-rest-kata/README.md

 ## Bonus

-- How to handle non-existent stock?
+- How to handle non-existent SKU?
 - Introduce a discount system, choose one:
   - 2x1 in some products
   - Discount codes, % per total